ocaml/v2.ocaml.org/site/learn/teaching-ocaml.md

 ### In the browser

-OCaml's bytecode is reletively starightforward to convert to Javascipt.
-This allows any OCaml code to run in the browser.
+The OCaml bytecode is reletively starightforward to convert to Javascipt, which allows any OCaml code to be executed in the browser.
+Browser enviromnets can serve as good introduction to OCaml syntax and a great platform for exercise solving because they do not require any setup.

 For a quick example of OCaml in the browser Run and explore OCaml without installing it.

 1. [IOCaml Notebooks](https://github.com/andrewray/iocaml/blob/master/README.md)